microsoft/AzureTRE/docs/quickstart.md

 Note that there are rate limits with Let's Encrypt, so this should not be run when not needed.

-## Details of infrastructure deployment.
+## Details of infrastructure deployment

 The following section is for informational purpose and the steps don't need to be executed as they are part of make all above.